mlevit/echelon/documentation/docs/index.md

 # Echelon

-Echelon is a flexible and scalable audit and governance framework.
+Echelon is a flexible and scalable run and governance framework.
 It gathers technical, operational, and business metadata and consolidates it into a central database.
 This setup allows Echelon to be utilized in various ways, such as creating workflows based on metadata, monitoring data quality, mapping the origins of data, and more.

 All primary features of the framework are described below: